elipapa/markdown-cv/index.md

 __Kings College London and the University of Surrey__ – Beyond HRV: Attractor Reconstruction With Cardiovascular Waveform Data
 Prototype biomedical signal processing software in MATLAB and write summary reports.
 (Professor Philip Aston went on to present work from this project at the fields institute)

-## Publications/presentations
+## Presentations/Publications

 ### Presentations
 `2023`
 Dance in the Metaverse: Tools for Accessibility, __SXSW__

+`2023`
+End-User Cross-Modality for Explainable Latent Spaces, __University College London Interaction Centre & Queen Mary Cognitive Science Group Workshop__

 `2022`
 Explainability in End-User Creative Artificial Intelligence, __Digital Music Research Network One-day Workshop__

 `2021`
-Particular Granulator – Collaborating on Sonic Spaces with Granular Synthesis and Particle Systems, __Goldsmiths Centre for Sound, Technology and Culture__
+Particle-Based GUI for Collaborative Granular Synthesis, __Goldsmiths Centre for Sound, Technology and Culture__

-`2021`
-Grain FM – An Anonymous Sampling Radio for Machine-Led Plunderphonics, __University of Aberdeen Sound Emporium Research Group__

 ### Publications

 `Forthcoming`
-__The Mocapstreamer Residency – Affordancies and Challenges of New Telematic Performance Technologies__ (with C. Debaig, C. Hilton, and D. Strutt)

-`Forthcoming`
-__Comparisson of Simple Classification and Active Learning Methods for Music Emotion Recognition__ (with A. Garrow, T. McIntosh, and A. Williams)

-`Forthcoming`
-__Explainability in Musical Artificial Intelligence Systems__ (with N. Bryan-Kinns)
+__Non-Conventional Applications of Rule-Based Systems to MeasureVAE, a Musical Deep Learning System__ (with N. Bryan-Kinns and Berker Banar)

 <!-- ### Footer

-Last updated: December 2022 -->
+Last updated: February 2023 -->